tizianocolagrossi/magistrale-appunti/ETH/README.md

 # Remote connectivity and VoIP
 - Dial-up hack
 - Voicemail Hacking
+- PBX (Private Branch Exchange) Hacking
 - Virtual private network haking
 - Coice over IP attacks
-mani companies still use dial-up connections (connecting to old server).
+many companies still use dial-up connections (connecting to old server).
 Dial up hacking is similar to other hacking (footprint, scan, enumerate, exploit), automated by tools: wardialer or demo dialer.
+Phone number

-Phone number footprinting: identify blocks of phone to load into a wardialer.
+footprinting: identify blocks of phone to load into a wardialer.

 **Bruteforce Voicemail Hacking**, is similar to dial-up hacking metods.
 Required components.
-Tools Voicemail box hacker 3.0, VrACK 0.51. **Countermeasures** deploy a lockout on failed attempts; log observe voicemail connections.
+Tools Voicemail box hacker 3.0, VrACK 0.51.

+**Countermeasures** deploy a lockout on failed attempts; log observe voicemail connections.

+## Voicemail Hacking
+Brute-force Voicemail Hacking.
+In similar fashion to dial-up hacking methods.
+Required components: phone number to access voicemail; target voicemail box (3~5 digits); educated guess about voicemail box password (typically only numbers)

+**TOOLS**: Voicemail Box Hacker 3.0 and VrACK 0.51 (for old/less-secure system), ASPECT scripting language.

+**COUNTERMEASURES**: deploy a lockout on failed attempts; log/observe voicemail connections

-### VPN hacking
+## VPN hacking
-VPN has replaced dial-up as the remote access mechanism. **GOOGLE HACKING** Using filetipe:pcf to find profile setting files for Cisco VPN client -> download and import -> connect and attack.
+VPN has replaced dial-up as the remote access mechanism.

+**GOOGLE HACKING** Using **filetipe:pcf** to find profile setting files for Cisco VPN client
+1. download and import
+1. connect and attack.

 Password stored in PCF file can be used for password reuse attack (tools cain etc).

+**COUNTERMEASURES**: user awareness; sanitize sensitive information on websites; use Google Alerts service

+### Probing IPsec
+Check if service’s corresponding port is available (UDP 500).
+Perform IPsec VPN identification and gateway fingerprinting.
+Identify the IKE Phase 1 mode and remote server hardware.

+**TOOLS**: Nmap, NTA Monitor, IKEProber

+### Attacking IKE Aggressive Mode
+IKE Phase 1-Aggressive mode does not provide a secure channel (Eavesdropping attacks to authentication information).
+1. identify whether target server supports aggressive mode (tool: IKEProbe)
+1. initiate connection and capture authentication messages (tool: IKECrack, Cain)

-IPsec -> 1 sniff IKE (tools -> **IKEprobe**), 2 initiate connection. **Countermeasures**: discontinue IKE Aggressive mode use; use token-based authentication scheme.
+ **COUNTERMEASURES**: discontinue IKE Aggressive mode use; use token-based authentication scheme.

+### VoIP Attacks
+- **VoIP Enumeration** provide detail and owerview of the setup: VoIP gateway/server, IP-PBK system, client software(softphone)/VoIP phone and user extension [command to do this: svmap.py <IP-RANGE-TO-SCAN>(search phone/PBX) and svwar.py -e<RANGE-EXTENSION> <IP-TO_SCAN> -m INVITE (search extension)].

+- **With DOS** we can attack a sigle phone or multiple phone.
+To perform this attack we just must send a large colume of fake call (SIP INVITE) to the victim or flooding the phone with unwanted traffic (COMMAND: inviteflood <INTERFACE> <USER(EXTENSION)> <TARGET-DOMAIN> <IP-TARGET> <NUM_OP_PACKET>, and the phone continusly ring now).

+- **Interceprion attacks**: sniff VoIP datastream with wireshark or make an arpSpoofing attack with dsniff to capture the RTP stream.
+Than we must recognize the codec of the datasream and than convert datastream to popular file types (TOOLS: scapy or vomit)

+**COUNTERMEASURE** for this attacks are to segmenting the network between voice and  data VLANs, authentication and enryption for all SIP communication, deploy IPS or IDS

 ### SIP scanning
 The transport of voice on top of an ip network (Signaling protocols: H.323 and SIP), SIP scanning: discover SIP proxies and other devices tools **SiVuS, SIPVicious**.
 Countermeasures: network segmentation between VoIP network and user access segment.

 # Wireless tech and hacking